 Please note, we are currently not offering this treatment type.

-This method can be used at BPAS from 10 weeks, up to 23 weeks and 5 days of pregnancy.
+This method can be used up to 24 weeks of pregnancy.

-You will attend the clinic to be given a tablet of mifepristone to swallow.
+You will be given a tablet of mifepristone to swallow.
 Mifepristone makes the uterus more sensitive to a medication called misoprostol, which is used to induce contractions (start labour).

 You will go home and return to a clinic for the rest of your treatment on a different day.
 Contact us if you vomit within 1 hour of taking the pill.